nbperry/mfly-interactive/README.md

 2. Get the URL of the Interactive from Viewer.
 3. Use that URL with this tool.

-**Please note that local changes to the interactive will not update the uploaded interactive.
-When finished making changes, you will need to upload the interactive in Airship again.**
+**Please note that local changes to the Interactive will not update the uploaded Interactive.
+When finished making changes, you will need to upload the Interactive in Airship again.**

 ## Installing
 Before running, you must install and configure the following one-time dependencies: